For dApps & ServicesDevice AppExplanationMemory constraintsPosition-independant code

 }

 In the example above, when dereferencing array_2d, the compiler uses a link-time address (in the 0xC0D00000 space, following the previous examples).
 This is not where the program is loaded in memory at runtime.
 Therefore, when the dereference is executed, it causes a segmentation fault that effectively stalls the SE.
-Luckily, the solution is pretty simple, thanks to a small piece of assembly provided with the SDKs which is invoked with the PIC(...) macro.
+Luckily, the solution is straightforward, thanks to a small piece of assembly provided with the SDKs which is invoked with the PIC(...) macro.
 PIC(...) uses the current load address to adjust the link-time address in order to acquire the correct runtime address of const data and code.
-The above examples can be corrected by modifying the line where array_2d is dereferenced to do the following:
+The above example can be corrected by modifying the line where array_2d is dereferenced as follows:

 sum += ((const char*) PIC(array_2d[i]))[j];